melinda-sw/cpp-starter-template/README.md

 Enable toolchain security hardening compiler options, by adding an additional profile to the `conan install` command, together with `--build=*` to recompile dependencies with hardening enabled.
 Also enable CMAKE\_POSITION\_INDEPENDENT\_CODE variable during CMake configure.
-The harddning options should only be used with `Release` build type.
+The hardening options should only be used with `Release` build type.
 This option is disabled by default.
 ```
 conan install . --profile=conan/clang-18 --profile=conan/opt/linux-hardening --build=* --settings build_type=Release